 What is the best airline?

 It depends on what you look for in an airline.
 Personally, I like an airline that can help me to save money.
 But that’s not always the best option.
-If I have to wait 10 hours at the airport and change three flights just to save 50$ than it’s definitely not worth it.
+If I have to wait 10 hours at the airport and change three flights just to save 50$ then it’s definitely not worth it.

 On my trips to China, I flew with several airlines like British Airways, Lufthansa, Hainan Airlines, Air China, China Southern as well as several low-cost airlines within China.
 After countless intercontinental flights, I can say that it’s nice to travel with companies like Singapore Airlines but sometimes it’s better to save money and use that money to see more places.